mmdagent-ex/site-doc/content.en/docs/77_api.md

 Repeat `num=rate` part to send several AU parameters.
 The `num` should be an index of Action Unit (from 1 to 46), and the rate should be from 0.0 to 1.0.
 A rate value larger than 1.0 will be truncated to 1.0.

 Action Unit does not directly corresponds to facial morphs, so you should define how morphs should be controlled for each AU parameters in [.shapemap](../shapemap) file at CG model side.
 The following is an example of assigning AU number 6 (cheek raiser) to `笑い` (laughing eye) morph, number 1 (inner brow raiser) to `上` (brow raise), and number 4 (brow lowerer) to `困る` (annoying brow).
+See the [Shapemap](../shapemap) page for details.

 ```text
 AU6 笑い >0.7